-Collaboration between NC Department of Public Instruction and AIG Teachers across the state TO ENGAGE, ACTIVATE, AND GROW OUR STUDENTS
+A partnership between the North Carolina Department of Public Instruction and Duke TIP TO ENGAGE, ACTIVATE, AND GROW OUR STUDENTS

 Spoken word style of presentation is often used to creatively share feelings, thoughts, and ideas with communities.
 Use the rubric as you analyze the spoken word presentations below.
 Analyze the ways that poets use eye contact, volume, space, posture, and tone to add meaning and to engage the community.
 Identify two characteristics that you could incorporate into your next presentation and write a summary paragraph explaining how you will do that.